Frequently Asked Questions About Academic Progress/Standing

 - What is reinstatement?

-- Reinstatement is used for a dismissed student who is being allowed to continue on a probation contract.
+- Reinstatement is used for a disqualified student who is being allowed to continue on an academic notice contract.

 - What is withdrawal?

 - Withdrawal is an immediate break in registration.
 Returning to UC Davis requires an application for readmission.
 Check with the Office of the University Registrar or their website for deadlines.
-If you are on probation when you withdraw, you will remain on academic probation upon return.
-Dismissal will override withdrawal.
-You must meet with an academic advisor in Undergraduate Education and Advising Dean's Office if you are on academic probation or subject to disqualification and are considering withdrawal.
+If you are on academic notice when you withdraw, you will remain on academic notice upon return.
+Disqualification will override withdrawal.
+You must meet with an academic advisor in Undergraduate Education and Advising Dean's Office if you are on academic notice or subject to disqualification and are considering withdrawal.
 NOTE: If a student withdraws from Summer Sessions only, they do not need to apply for readmission for Fall quarter.

-- What should I do if I am dismissed?
+- What should I do if I am disqualified?

-Beginning Fall 2012, a third dismissal is final and means you may not enroll at any University of California campus.
+Beginning Fall 2012, a third disqualification is final and means you may not enroll at any University of California campus.
 Subsequent applications for readmission will not be approved.
-Any dismissal that occurred prior to Fall 2012 are excluded from the total.
+Any disqualification that occurred prior to Fall 2012 are excluded from the total.

 Frequently Asked Questions About Classes